cattaneoluca/ROOMOTION/README.md

 ## Animations

 Run the animations on Processing.
 The animations receive OSC messages, therefore if you changed some parameter in python script, check the parameters of the OSC Server.
 We suggest to use the animations on different displays becuase they run in fullscreen.
+In `/animations` we provided also a OSC client that create pseudo-random emotion probabilities and send them on localhost.
+You can use it in order to test the animations without using the entire script.